A Road Safety Culture

 Creating a positive safety culture is integral to helping our nation move toward a highway system with no fatalities.
 As social beings, we are naturally motivated to choose behaviors consistent with the culture of the groups with whom we identify.
 Thus, our goal is to cultivate cultures amongst all groups that promote safe road user behavior.
 By growing a strong Traffic Safety Culture, safe road user behavior is reinforced and sustained by the social dynamics of the groups.
 Good road safety culture can be referred to as acts and other manifestations of good human behavior toward making the road safer in the society.

 Culture itself is a product of various factors, including tradition, history and regulation, and how systems such as education, law enforcement, the labour market, social security, public health and infrastructure function.
 Thus, culture shapes the society and vice versa.
 For instance, in many countries attitudes towards drunk driving have changed considerably since the late twentieth century—a cultural change that was the result, at least in part, of changing legislation and increasing enforcement levels.
+The major cause of Traffic accidents is distracted driving.

 Distracted driving is any activity that could divert your attention away from the main task of driving.
 In 2016, distracted driving contributed to an estimated 21% of fatal collisions according to data from Transport Canada’s National Collision Database.